 You can do this through Accessibility Checker, a free website auditing service.

 With an ADA-compliant Drupal website, you can make your digital assets completely accessible to people with disabilities.
-It also helps you reduce your risk of being sued by a costly ADA lawsuit.
+It also helps you reduce your risk of being sued and you can promote your brand as inclusive.

 Accessibility plugins help you make your website more accessible and ADA compliant.
-These also help your website become faster, more seamless, and simpler.
+These also make your website faster and simpler to use.

-Additionally, you can get other benefits from accessibility plugins and widgets, including improved SEO and higher page relevance.
+There are also other benefits associated with accessibility plugins and widgets, including improved SEO and higher page relevance.